arghanath007/Django/Django.md

 > It proves that a user is logged ir or a user is a valid user.

+### Token Authentication

+> In settings.py, we are adding the 'rest_framework.authtoken' to the INSTALLED_APPS.

+'rest_framework.authtoken',

+>Using this(app) to create a new table inside the database known as token.
+For each individual user, we are going to store a token.

 ## Authorization

 > Authorization is simply determining what a user is allowed to do on the website.
 We are trying to determine if a particular user is allowed to do something.
 Example, restricting unauthorized users only to a few pages.
 Some pages will be authorized to logged in users only.
 Restricting access based on the role of the user in the website like Admin, Manager, Developer, General-User etc.